GiuffreLab/powershell-scp-tool/README.md

 ## Example Usage

 ### Tool in Action
-Below is a placeholder for the tool's GUI representation.
+Below is an example of the tool's GUI representation.

 ![Example GUI Screenshot](images/example.png)